 Online courses are delivered in eight–week subterms.
 Full–time students take 12 credit hours per semester, and part–time students complete 6–11 credits per semester.
 Liberty charges per–credit–hour tuition rates, which differ by enrollment status.
 Students pay course fees for software licensing.

-Liberty University's BS in information systems is accredited by the Accreditation Council for Business Schools and Programs.
+Liberty University Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Liberty’s BS in information systems is regionally accredited by the Accreditation Council for Business Schools and Programs.

 CityU, designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the Department of Homeland Security, offers an online BS in cybersecurity and information assurance.